efabless/openlane2/docs/source/usage/caravel/index.md

 ##### `Magic.DRC`

-Under the directory `xx-magic-drc` you will find a file named `reports/drc.rpt` that summarizes the DRC violations reported by Magic.
+Under the directory `xx-magic-drc`, you will find a file named `reports/drc.rpt` that summarizes the DRC violations reported by Magic.
 The design is DRC clean so the report will look like this: